-Shorter tips on chromosomes linked with cardiomyopathy in FA patients
+Shorter tips on chromosomes linked to cardiomyopathy in FA patients

 These telomeres are protective stretches of DNA at the ends of chromosomes